Our Center started in October 2012 and as we sunset our efforts we are reflecting on how our projects provided impact focused on four major goals:

 - Foster Innovation and Results-Focused Approaches—creating opportunities for states to incubate new ideas for achieving measurable improvements in children’s early learning outcomes and support efforts to pilot, evaluate, implement, scale up, and sustain these initiatives.

 - Reflect and Respect Diversity—addressing the cultural, linguistic, and economic diversity of children, as well as being responsive to the varied geography, demography, political context, and past history of public and private sector early childhood programs and initiatives in states.

-- Information Resources—CEELO produces numerous publications aimed at securing best practices and enhancing child outcomes.
+- Information Resources—CEELO produced numerous publications aimed at securing best practices and enhancing child outcomes.
 These include policy briefs and quick reads – rapid response documents that answer common queries received from state leaders.
 Search our Resource Library by content area, author, date, and publication type.

-- Technology-based Technical Assistance—In addition to the CEELO website and periodic webinars, the Center meets regularly with key constituents through online meetings and conference calls, and through the CEELO Impact E-News and NIEER Preschool Matters blog .
+- Technology-based Technical Assistance—In addition to the CEELO website and periodic webinars, the Center met regularly with key constituents through online meetings and conference calls, and through the CEELO Impact E-News and NIEER Preschool Matters blog .

 For a more in-depth look at select technical assistance pieces, check out CEELO’s Impact E-News.